build-on-aws/dotnet-fm-playground/README.md

 from leading AI companies like AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon via a single API.

+It also offers Knowledge Bases and Agents for Amazon Bedrock to speed up the implementation of Retrieval Augmented Generation pattern and execute complex tasks.

-In order to let you test and interact with the different foundation models, the .NET FM Playground offers you four playgrounds:
+In order to let you test and interact with the different foundation models and advanced features, the .NET FM Playground offers you five playgrounds:
 * A text playground
 * A chat playground
 * A voice chat playground
 * An image playground
+* An agent playground

 In addition, it also lists and displays the foundation models you have access to and their characteristics.